rei/rei-cedar-docs/docs/components/skeleton/README.md

 #### What Cedar provides

 - Skeleton wrapper adds `aria-busy=true` and `aria-live=”polite”`
-- The shimmer effect is disabled automatically if a user has indicated they prefer reduced motion
+- The motion effect is disabled automatically if a user has indicated they prefer reduced motion

 #### Development responsibilities